crazy420/crazy420.github.io/_posts/2014-11-18-Fedora-engagement-day-coimbatore.markdown

 ![Sarup](https://raw.githubusercontent.com/crazy420/crazy420.github.io/master/images/Fedora-engagement-day/day2/sarupatoz.jpg)

   Sarup took Intro to the Fedora Project and what it means for students, followed by a run through the A-Z guide.
-Before the session got started, he told me a surprising secret.
-It seems design team from fedora sent him fedora A-Z guide slides but he is not supposed to open those slides until the talk gets started.
 He gave a detailed explaination about how the fedora community works.
 I saw great deal of excitement in sarup's face when the slide with letter G gave Glitter Gallery.
-We all knew that sarup contributes to fedora but we did not expect him to know the whole fedora community.
+We all knew that sarup contributes to fedora but we did not expect him to know how the whole fedora community functions.
 He introduced us to a lot of interesting people in fedora community.
 Sarup continued his talk on monday with some very inspiring notes.

 ![Participants](https://raw.githubusercontent.com/crazy420/crazy420.github.io/master/images/Fedora-engagement-day/day2/students.jpg)